airbnb/HorizonCalendar/README.md

 Note that because our selected and unselected day both use the same backing view type (`UILabel`) and view model (an identical `Day` instance), we need to inform `CalendarView` that these two views have different appearences using the `styleID` parameter, otherwise we will experience view-reuse bugs similar to what you'd find in `UICollectionView` and `UITableView` if you have conflicting reuse identifiers.

-Lastly, we'll change our day selection handler so that it not only stores the selected day, but also sets an updated content instance on `calendarView`:
+Last, we'll change our day selection handler so that it not only stores the selected day, but also sets an updated content instance on `calendarView`:
 ```swift
 calendarView.daySelectionHandler = { [weak self] day in
   guard let self = self else { return }